hsurya08/Personalized-Hotel-Recommender-using-Sentiment-Analysis/README.md

 [1] https://www.stratosjets.com/blog/online-travel-statistics/

 [2] K. Takuma, J. Yamamoto, S. Kamei and S. Fujita, "A Hotel Recommendation System Based on Reviews: What Do You Attach Importance To?," 2016 Fourth International Symposium on Computing and Networking (CANDAR), 2016, pp. 710-712, doi: 10.1109/CANDAR.2016.0129.

+[3] Schouten, Kim, and Flavius Frasincar.
+"Survey on aspect-level sentiment analysis."
+IEEE Transactions on Knowledge and Data Engineering 28.3 (2015): 813-830.
+Abro, Sindhu, et al. "Aspect Based Sentimental Analysis of Hotel Reviews: A Comparative Study."
+Sukkur IBA Journal of Computing and Mathematical Sciences 4.1 (2020): 11-20.

+[4] Musto, Cataldo, et al. "A multi-criteria recommender system exploiting aspect-based sentiment analysis of users' reviews."
+Proceedings of the eleventh ACM conference on recommender systems.
+2017.

+[5] Pathuri, Siva Kumar, N. Anbazhagan, and G. Balaji Prakash.
+"Feature Based Sentimental Analysis for Prediction of Mobile Reviews Using Hybrid Bag-Boost algorithm."
+2020 7th International Conference on Smart Structures and Systems (ICSSS).
+IEEE, 2020.